 Due to the influx of cheap offshore brake rotors, most domestic brake rotor manufacturing companies have been forced to offer their own line of economy rotors.
-So you can’t buy brake rotors on brand alone!
-Most rotor manufacturers offer and economy, OE and premium brake rotor.
+So you can’t buy brake rotors on brand name alone!
+Today, most rotor manufacturers sell economy, OE and premium versions of brake rotors.

 Don’t buy the first brake rotor from the sales clerk

 Think about that lifetime warranty for a second.
-Here you’ve got an auto parts store that’s offering a lifetime warranty on a product that is supposed to wear out.
-That would be like a tire manufacturer offering a lifetime warranty on tires?
-Know any manufacturer that does that?
+Here you’ve got an auto parts store that’s offering a lifetime warranty on a product that is designed to wear out.
+Do you know of any tire manufacturer that offers a lifetime warranty on tires?
 Neither do I. So how can an auto parts store do it?
 Easy.
 They own those brake rotors dirt cheap.
 How cheap?
 Look at this 2019 ad from Alibaba.
 That’s right, big auto parts chains can buy brake rotors from China for as little as $2.00 each.

-If you return a set of rotors under warranty, chances are you’ll replace the the brake pads at the same time.
+If you return a set of rotors under warranty, chances are you’ll replace the brake pads at the same time.
 So the store will give away $4 worth of rotors and STILL make money because you bought brake pads at the same time.
 Get it?
 It’s a profit making deal every time you exercise the lifetime warranty on your brake rotors!